ggloor/compositions/background_reading/Reading_List.md

 Aitchison, John and Greenacre, Michael.
 Biplots of compositional data (2002).
 Journal of the Royal Statistical Society: Series C, 51:375

 ##Recent papers:

+Gloor, Gregory B. and Macklaim, Jean M. and Pawlowsky-Glahn, Vera and Egozcue, Juan J. Microbiome Datasets Are Compositional: And This Is Not Optional.
+2017.
+Frontiers in Microbiology 8:2224 (The supplement contains worked examples)

+Bian, Gaorui and Gloor, Gregory B et.al.
+The Gut Microbiota of Healthy Aged Chinese Is Similar to That of the Healthy Young 2017. mSphere 2:e00327-17 (an example on a very large dataset.
+Includes supplement of all code)

 Gloor, Gregory B and Wu, Jia Rong and Pawlowsky-Glahn, Vera and Egozcue, Juan José It's all relative: analyzing microbiome data as compositions (2016)